 This one morning, I was talking to her about angry energy, and she helped me to realize that just like many other emotions and energy, it is really, a tool.
 Harnessed in the right way, anger can push you to do many things you would not have had the guts to do otherwise.
 Now some of these might be destructive decisions, and that’s where anger management comes in.

 I have fallen to that many times, and probably will again.
 I’ve been so angry that relationships have been ruptured for good, bridges have been burned, and collateral damage abounded.
 I realized though that if I just channel this wave of nuclear energy in myself into a creative project, then it usually turns out to be something rather cool!
-For example, I was so angry over a case of possible corrupted board members that I sat down and wrote a WHOLE MUSICAL in 24 hours.
+For example, I was got so angry on a recent project that I sat down and wrote a WHOLE MUSICAL in 24 hours.
 This includes 11 scenes and the lyrics to 5 new songs for the musical.
 Some say I was kissed by a muse.
 Well, I know the muse was anger.

 The musical is called Bobo Lee, inspired by the life of my grandmother.
 I had written two posts about her for Chinese New Year celebrations this year.
 Ever since then, I have been thinking to develop it into a stage musical.
 I imagine this will take about 3 years of preparation to stage.
 This consideration includes riding out the Covid-19 pandemic.
 I do want it to be a live theatrical experience for everyone.
 In the meanwhile, if you are curious about the results of my angry muse, you can visit Bobo Lee Musical on Instagram.

 Good evening ladies and gentlemen, my name is Airin Efferin, your friendly host for tonight’s yet another Zoom session.
 In the context of The Last Five Years production though, I am your UNFRIENDLIEST MEANEST BITCHIEST co-producer.
 While we wait for some people to enter, let me show you this picture.